larsks/blog.oddbit.com-posts/2010-01-29-linux-upnp-gateway.md

 Using the gateway service is really simple:

-  1. Start up upnpd:
+1. Start upnpd:

         # /etc/init.d/upnpd

-  2. Start your application.
+1. Start your application.
 You will see messages like the following in syslog (if you are logging DEBUG level messages):

         Aug  6 20:10:12 arcadia upnpd[19816]: Failure in
           GateDeviceDeletePortMapping: DeletePortMap: Proto:UDP Port:57875
         Aug  6 20:10:12 arcadia upnpd[19816]: AddPortMap: DevUDN:
           uuid:75802409-bccb-40e7-8e6c-fa095ecce13e ServiceID: urn:upnp-org:serviceId:WANIPConn1
          RemoteHost: (null) Prot: UDP ExtPort: 57875 Int: 192.168.1.118.57875 Aug  6 20:10:12 arcadia upnpd[19816]: Failure in
           GateDeviceDeletePortMapping: DeletePortMap: Proto:UDP Port:11657
         Aug  6 20:10:12 arcadia upnpd[19816]: AddPortMap: DevUDN:
           uuid:75802409-bccb-40e7-8e6c-fa095ecce13e ServiceID: urn:upnp-org:serviceId:WANIPConn1
           RemoteHost: (null) Prot: UDP ExtPort: 11657 Int: 192.168.1.118.11657

     For each forwarding requested by the client, upnpd first attempts to remove the mapping and then creates a new rule.
 Exactly how upnp implements these rules on your system is controlled by `/etc/upnpd.conf` -- if you want to use something other than _iptables_, or use custom chains, this is where you would make your changes.

-  3. Look at your firewall rules.
+1. Look at your firewall rules.
 Upnpd modifies the _FORWARD_ chain in the _filter_ table and the _PREROUTING_ chain in the _nat_ table.
 You can change this behavior by editing `/etc/upnpd.conf`.

     To see forwarding rules:

         # iptables -nL FORWARD

      The rules might look something like this:

         Chain FORWARD (policy DROP)
         target     prot opt source               destination
         ACCEPT     udp  --  0.0.0.0/0            192.168.1.118       udp dpt:57875
         ACCEPT     udp  --  0.0.0.0/0            192.168.1.118       udp dpt:11657

      To see prerouting rules:

         # iptables -t nat -vnL PREROUTING

      The rules might look something like this:

         Chain PREROUTING (policy ACCEPT)
         target     prot opt source               destination
         DNAT       udp  --  0.0.0.0/0            0.0.0.0/0           udp dpt:11657 to:192.168.1.118:11657
         DNAT       udp  --  0.0.0.0/0            0.0.0.0/0           udp dpt:57875 to:192.168.1.118:57875

-  4. Upnpd will delete the mappings when they expire.
+1. Upnpd will delete the mappings when they expire.
 The expiration time may be set by the client, or, if the client specifies no expiration, than by the "duration" configuration item in /etc/upnpd.conf.

 # Configuration file

 The upnpd configuration file (`/etc/upnpd.conf`) allows you to change various aspects of upnpd's behavior.
 Of particular interest:

-  - insert_forward_rules
+- `insert_forward_rules`

-    Default: yes
+  Default: `yes`

-    Whether or not upnpd needs to create entries in the _FORWARD_ chain of the _filter_ table.
-If your _FORWARD_ chain has a policy of _DROP_ you need set to yes.
+    Whether or not upnpd needs to create entries in the `FORWARD` chain of the `filter` table.
+If your `FORWARD` chain has a policy of `DROP` you need set to yes.

-  - forward_chain_name
+- `forward_chain_name`

-    Default: FORWARD
+  Default: `FORWARD`

-    Normally, upnpd creates entries in the _FORWARD_ chain.
+    Normally, upnpd creates entries in the `FORWARD` chain.
 If you have a more advanced firewall setup this may not be the appropriate place to make changes.
 If you enter a custom name here, you will need to create the corresponding chain:

         iptables -N my-forward-chain

     You will also need to call this chain from the _FORWARD_ chain:

         iptables -A FORWARD -j my-forward-chain

-  - prerouting_chain_name
+- `prerouting_chain_name`

-    Default: PREROUTING
+  Default: `PREROUTING`

-    Like _forward_chain_name_, but for entries in the _nat_ table.
+    Like `forward`chain`name`, but for entries in the `nat` table.

 # Security considerations